Police Use Pacemaker Data To Charge Homeowner With Arson, Insurance Fraud

 than see anyone's own biometrics used against them this way.
 This is fucking vile.
 I hope it goes to the supreme court - not that it will make any difference soon.

-David Crawford (Score:4, Interesting)
+David Crawford (Score:5, Interesting)

 This reminds me of the murder of David Crawford [smh.com.au] in Australia.
 The killer had an alibi matching what police initially thought was the time of death.
 By analyzing data from Crawford's pacemaker, they were able to pinpoint the exact moment he died, which busted the killer's alibi.